MARCHING COMPASSES (cont'd)

 Technical Data

-- Liquid damped compass card
+- Liquid-dampened compass card

-Fig. published in the generic patent no. 1148/1915
+Fig. published in the patent no. 1148/15 (12 p., copies available)

 Back to ALPHABETICAL SEARCH (Marching Compasses)